Dejittr

 Hot chocolate is great as a bedtime drink, with its creamy, milky, and chocolatey taste.
 Kids and adults all over the world love hot chocolate, especially if it is the last drink they have before going to bed.

-Chamomile tea is a relaxing blend of daisy-like flowers that has been proven to reduce the effects of anxiety in the body.
+Chamomile tea is a relaxing blend of daisy-like flowers proven to reduce the effects of anxiety in the body.
 Chamomile tea has been used for generations as a relaxing drink and is especially popular as a bedtime drink.

 Green tea is another popular bedtime drink.
 It contains Theanine, a sleep-inducing compound that reduces stress hormones and dials down neuron movement in your brain, helping you relax and wind down.